dotnet/aspnetcore/README.md

 **NOTE: There are going to be parts of the stack that work on Desktop but do not work on Core CLR.
 This set should get smaller and smaller as time goes on, but it is entirely likely as you use Core CLR you will hit errors that can't be worked around as the Core CLR surface area just does not exist yet.**

-#Core CLR Packages
+# Core CLR Packages

 Currently the BCL is split into some fairly fine grained packages, which was one of the goals of this effort.
 However, the packages that exist today do not necessarily represent the list of packages that we will end up with.
 We are still experimenting with what makes sense to be a package and what the experience should be.

-#Known Issues
+# Known Issues

-* Core CLR doesn't currently work on pre Windows 8
+* Core CLR doesn't currently work on Windows OSes earlier than Windows 8

-#Feedback
+# Feedback

 Check out the [contributing](https://github.com/aspnet/Home/blob/master/CONTRIBUTING.md) page to see the best places to log issues and start discussions.